Find a Lawyer

 In Lorain County, you can seek legal help from:

-• Cleveland Bar Association Lawyer Referral Service (LRS).
+• Lorain County Bar Association Lawyer Referral Service (LRS).
 The LRS provides help by connecting you to a local lawyer who can help you with your issue or case.
 They get some basic information about your problem and use that to connect you with one of their members.
 This can be helpful because, like doctors, lawyers can specialize in certain types of law.
-There is no charge for receiving a referral from the CMBA's LRS and there is no charge for the initial consultation with the referred lawyer.
 The lawyers on the service are private attorneys and do charge standard fees if they are able to represent you.

 • Ohio State Bar Association (OSBA).
 The OSBA provides an online lawyer directory, where you can look up lawyers who are members of the OSBA based on location and the kind of law they practice.